gis-ops/tutorials/valhalla/Valhalla_configure_use_local.md

-# How to configure and run Valhalla on Ubuntu 18.04
+# How to configure and run Valhalla locally on Ubuntu 18.04
 ## Introduction

 [Valhalla](https://github.com/valhalla) is a high-performance open source routing software (MIT license) written in C++ and mainly designed to consume OpenStreetMap data.